 All members of the University of Alberta community can help reduce losses by proactively identifying risks and taking appropriate steps to mitigate them (eg. reporting leaks, locking down portable equipment, completing hazard assessments before starting work, etc).
 You are the University's first line of defense to protect you, other people, and our property.

-University-Owned Vehicles (includes those owned by departments and Vehicle Pool)
+University-Owned Vehicles (includes those owned by departments and Transportation Services)

 - $1,000 deductible for collision claims when the driver is at fault in whole or in part.